 Why Live in Carthay

-Carthay, a small community in Central Los Angeles, comprises three distinct neighborhoods: Carthay Square, Carthay Circle, and South Carthay.
-Recognized as a Historic Preservation Overlay Zone and added to the National Register of Historic Places in 2022, Carthay is known for its vintage character homes from the 1920s and ’30s.
-Architectural styles include Spanish, Colonial, French, Mediterranean, Tudor revivals, storybook cottages, and cozy bungalows, with many homes featuring stucco exteriors, terra cotta roof tiles, and arched entries.
-The neighborhood is bordered by Beverly Hills to the west and Miracle Mile to the east, providing proximity to various businesses along the Wilshire corridor.
+Carthay, a small community in Central Los Angeles, is made up of three distinct neighborhoods: Carthay Square, Carthay Circle and South Carthay.
+Added to the National Register of Historic Places in 2022, Carthay is known for its vintage character, with homes from the 1920s and ’30s.
+Many have Spanish elements, such as stucco exteriors, terra-cotta roof tiles and arched entries.
+Other styles include Colonial, French, Mediterranean, Tudor, storybook cottage and bungalow.
 Carthay's quiet, tree-lined streets offer ample street parking, though most homes have driveways and garages.
-The neighborhood's only park, Carthay Circle Park, features manicured green spaces, statues, and picnic tables, while nearby La Cienega Park & Community Center offers additional recreational facilities.
-Dining options include numerous Ethiopian restaurants on Fairfax Avenue and the chic Stella Coffee Beverly Hills.
-Carthay Elementary of Environmental Studies Magnet and Fairfax High School, both highly rated, serve the area.
-The neighborhood has a significant Jewish population, with several synagogues and private religious schools nearby.
+The neighborhood is bordered by Beverly Hills, Little Ethiopia, Miracle Mile and the Wilshire Boulevard corridor, providing proximity to various businesses.
+For outdoor time, Carthay Circle Park features manicured green spaces, statues and picnic tables, while nearby La Cienega Park has athletic fields and a playground.
+Dining options include numerous Ethiopian restaurants on Fairfax Avenue and the chic Stella Coffee.
+Carthay Environmental Studies Stem Magnet and Fairfax Senior High School, both highly rated, serve the area.
+Several synagogues and private religious schools are nearby.
 Carthay is about 10 miles from Downtown Los Angeles and 12 miles from Los Angeles International Airport, with bus routes and a forthcoming metro station enhancing public transportation.

 Frequently Asked Questions